Robust high-dimensional Gaussian and bootstrap approximations for trimmed sample means: High-dimensional Gaussian approximations

-\begin{remark} The quantity $\Xi(\delta)$ is typically of second order in this bound.
-First notice that if $G_P$ has uniformly $d_P$-continuous sample paths then $\Xi(\delta) \to 0$ as $\delta \to 0$.
-Moreover, non-asymptotic bounds can be derived using entropy integral bounds.
-For instance, if $\sF$ is a VC-type class (as in Definition \ref{def:vctype}) one can easily see that
+\begin{remark} The quantity depending on $\Xi$ is a continuity modulus of the limiting Gaussian process and vanishes as the net becomes finer.
+First notice that if $G_P$ has uniformly $d_P$-continuous sample paths, then $\Xi(\delta) \to 0$ as $\delta \to 0$, so this term is asymptotically negligible.
+More precisely, non-asymptotic bounds can be derived using entropy integral bounds.
+For instance, if $\sF$ is a VC-type class (as in Definition \ref{def:vctype}) one can easily see that, for $\delta < \frac{A\|F\|_{L^2(P)}}{e}$,